desmos-labs/desmos/docs/developers/overview.md

 * A **profile** contains a series of (personal) data associated to an account that a user can create on the chain.

-* A **session** is the current method that we use in order to associate an external chain account to a Desmos account.
-This methodology will be completely removed and replace with [IBC](https://docs.cosmos.network/master/ibc/overview.html) once it is stable and ready for production.

 ## Performing transactions
 If you want to know more about performing transactions to change the current chain state, please go to the [*"Performing transactions"* page](perform-transactions.md).